edumacsou/Sudoku-Solver/README.md

 <details><summary><b> 4.
 How to edit and use it?</b></summary></br>

-In line 6 is the definition of the puzzle, saved in the variable grid, in the form of a dimensional array.
+In line 6 there is the definition of the puzzle, saved in the variable grid, in the form of a dimensional array.
 The 0 values are blank cells of the puzzle that you want to solve.
 You can edit it to insert your own puzzle.
-After running the application it will ask if you want more solution, press the enter key to print another result (if exist another solutions)
+After running the application, it will ask you if you want more solutions.
+Press the enter key to print another result (if other solutions exist).

 ---
 </details>